 - Cybersecurity Technology Transfer Center, Cyber Quebec – François Perron, Directeur du CCTT en cybersécurité

-- Digital Nova Scotia – Ulrike Bahr-Gedalia, President and CEO
+- Digital Nova Scotia – Ulrike Bahr-Gedalia, former President and CEO

 - Economic and Social Development Canada – Dan Heard, Senior Policy Analyst